Our Mission Statement

 We understand that honesty and transparency are essential to earning the trust of our donors, our members, our volunteers, our partners, and the communities we seek to serve.
 Additionally, as a land conservation organization, we hold ourselves accountable to telling a more complete history of the land we conserve.

 All people benefit from the preservation of the natural world and have a right to be heard and to be included in issues that affect their lives and those of future generations.
 We seek to reduce historical and present-day barriers to accessing our natural world.

 What Does Hilltown Land Trust Do?

-Hilltown Land Trust works to conserve ecologically important wildlands, economically and culturally important working lands, and the scenic beauty and rural character of the hilltowns in our 13-town service area.
-Our service area includes Ashfield, Chester, Chesterfield, Conway, Cummington, Goshen, Huntington, Middlefield, Plainfield, Westhampton, Williamsburg, Windsor, and Worthington.
-Since our founding in 1986 as a local, all-volunteer land trust, we have acquired 34 conservation restrictions (CRs) covering over 2,500 acres in our service area, with more projects currently in the works.
-We have also acquired and then sold to the state three agricultural preservation restrictions (APRs) on 468 acres of Worthington farmland.
+Hilltown Land Trust works to conserve ecologically important wildlands, economically and culturally important working lands, and the scenic beauty and rural character of the Hilltowns.
+Our service area includes 13 rural towns: Ashfield, Chester, Chesterfield, Conway, Cummington, Goshen, Huntington, Middlefield, Plainfield, Westhampton, Williamsburg, Windsor, and Worthington.
+Since our founding in 1986, we have protected and continue to steward over 5,000 acres of land.

-Our project committee and Executive Director work with landowners to develop conservation restrictions on their land and lead them through the process of permanent protection.
+Our project committee and Executive Director work with landowners to permanently protect ecologically valuable land in the Hilltowns.
 If you think you may be interested in working with HLT to protect your property, please contact our Executive Director, Sally Loomis.

 To learn more about our work and vision, read our Seven-Year Strategic Plan: 2016-2023.

-Visualize the region we serve with the Protected Lands in Hilltown Land Trust’s Service Area map.
+Visualize the region we serve with Hilltown Land Trust’s service area map.